biobakery/kneaddata/readme.md

     * Trimmomatic is run with the following arguments by default "SLIDINGWINDOW:4:20 MINLEN:60".
 To change the Trimmomatic arguments, use the option "--trimmomatic-options".

-If there is more than one reference database, there will be a fourth output file type.
-Files of this type will be named `` $OUTPUT_DIR/$INPUTNAME_kneaddata_$DATABASE_clean.fastq `` and will contain the filtered sequences after testing against a specific database (with this database name replacing $DATABASE in the file name).
-The file `` $OUTPUT_DIR/$INPUTNAME_kneaddata.fastq `` is the set of all sequences contained in these filtered files.
+If there is more than one reference database, then more than one file of contaminant sequences will be written.
 If running with two input files, each type of fastq output file will be created for each one of the pairs of the input files.
 If running with the TRF step, an additional set of files with repeats removed will be written.

 #### Demo run ####